hackolade/docs/Studio/Perpetuallicenseorsubscriptionwh.md

 # Perpetual license or subscription: which one should I choose?

-# Perpetual license or subscription: which one should I choose?

 At Hackolade, we try to make it easy and convenient to do business with us and respond to customer needs.
 This includes a flexible pricing plan.
 But so many options may make decisions more difficult.
 Here a a few things to consider when making your choice:

 ## &#49;) Accounting